Enumerating Independent Linear Inferences: A graph-theoretic presentation of linear inferences

-\end{itemize} \end{prop} The second condition can, in fact, be replaced by simply requiring that $\R \to \S$ is valid \cite[Theorem 7.5]{DasStr16:no-compl-lin-sys}.
+\end{itemize} \end{propC} The second condition can, in fact, be replaced by simply requiring that $\R \to \S$ is valid \cite[Theorem 7.5]{DasStr16:no-compl-lin-sys}.
 A relation web characterisation for switch derivability can also be found in \cite[Theorem~6.2]{Str07:char-med}, however we do not use it in our implementation.
-The medial characterisation was used in the original implementation that accompanied \cite{DasRice21}, though a more general method is used in the current implementation which allows checking whether an inference is an instance of any graph rewrite (see \Cref{sec:library} for more details). \anupam{FYI, this criterion is not used.}
+The medial characterisation was used in the original implementation that accompanied \cite{DasRice21}, though a more general method is used in the current implementation which allows checking whether an inference is an instance of any graph rewrite (see \Cref{sec:library} for more details).